This is your complete guide to visiting the yellow town of Izamal on a day trip from Merida.

-Izamal in Yucatan is a charming, all yellow Mexican Pueblo Magico (magical village) located only an hour and a half of a bus drive from Merida.
-Izamal also holds few surprises for an unaware visitor, so if you are in Merida for few days, I highly recommend visiting Izamal on a day trip.
+Izamal in Yucatan is a charming, all-yellow Mexican pueblo magico (magical village) just an hour and a half bus ride from Merida.
+Izamal also holds a few surprises for an unaware visitor.
+So if you are in Merida for a few days, I highly recommend a day trip to Izamal.

-In this article, I will tell you how can you spend a lovely day in Izamal, how to get there and how to climb a totally free to access Mayan Piramide!
+In this article, I will tell you how to spend a lovely day in Izamal, list all surprising Izamal attractions, I will tell you how to get there, and how to find a Mayan pyramid that is completely free!

-Izamal is extremely photogenic!
-All yellow colonial buildings, cobbled streets, colourful carriages, street vendors and traditional feel – all make Izamal not only a great town to photograph!
-Walking down the streets and discovering its little shops, restaurants, museums and even Mayan ruins will make for a great day trip out of Merida!
+Izamal is one of the most unique of all the Pueblos Magicos on the Yucatan Peninsula and extremely photogenic!
+The all-yellow colonial buildings, cobblestone streets, colourful carriages, street vendors, and traditional flair make Izamal not only a great town to photograph!
+Walking the streets and exploring the small stores, restaurants, museums, and even Mayan ruins will make for a great day trip from Merida!

 But why is Izamal yellow?
 The stories and versions mix up and blend into one.
 The most popular version is that the town was painted yellow to prepare the town for the visit of Pope John Paul II who came to express condemnation and apologise for conditions that forced indigenous people into poverty and attempted to wipe out indigenous cultures.

 After some digging, however, I found out that when the pope visited Izamal, the city had been yellow already for some time.
 The yellow symbolises the Mayan deity known as Kinich Kakmó, so many experts claim that Izamal was painted that colour to honour the god of the sun.

 Given the pyramid standing in the middle of the town was built to honour this god, it is also a very feasible theory.
 Whatever the original reason was, Izamal is definitely a unique Pueblo Magico and very much worth visiting.